supercoderz/redis_kernel/README.rst

 This requires IPython 3, which is not yet released.

+To install please use

+    pip install redis_kernel

+or

+    easy_install redis_kernel

 To test it, install with ``setup.py``, then::

     ipython qtconsole --kernel redis